VitalLabs/TAC/ansible/README.md

- If you run into any Control Path erorrs then set this environment variable:
+ If you run into any Control Path erorrs or random SSH errors then set this environment variable:

  export  ANSIBLE_SSH_CONTROL_PATH="%(directory)s/%%h-%%r"